Cryptomnesia: Byron

+J.M.
 Barrie

 J. M. Barrie, the creator of Peter Pan, was aware of the occurrence of cryptomnesia.
 In Peter and Wendy Wendy sews Peter's shadow back on and this makes him very happy but he immediately thinks he has attached the shadow himself:

 "How clever I am," he crowed rapturously, "oh, the cleverness of me!"

 Peter exhibits a number of other clinically accurate peculiarities of memory suggesting that Barrie regarded Peter's behavior as a memory disorder rather than self-centredness.

-Keller
+Helen Keller

 Helen Keller compromised her own and her teacher's credibility with an incident of cryptomnesia which was misinterpreted as plagiarism.
 The Frost King, which Keller wrote out of buried memories of the fairy tale The Frost Fairies by Margaret Canby, read to her four years previously, left Keller a nervous wreck, and unable to write fiction for the rest of her life.

-Stevenson
+Robert Louis Stevenson

 Robert Louis Stevenson refers to an incident of cryptomnesia that took place during the writing of Treasure Island, and that he discovered to his embarrassment several years afterward: